Fractional absolute moments of heavy tailed distributions: Fractional moments

-Taking this into consideration, we summarize existing methods for obtaining the fractional absolute moments.
+Taking this into consideration, firstly we summarize existing methods for obtaining the fractional absolute moments.
 In particular, we focus on the methods exploiting the Laplace (LP) transform or the characteristic function (ch.f.) of the corresponding distribution.
 It is well-known that the moments of integer orders are related to the derivatives of ch.f.~or LP transform at zero.
 More generally, the theory of fractional calculus can be utilized in order to obtain the non-integer real moments.
-There are several works giving the relation between the fractional moments and the corresponding ch.f~or LP transform.
-We refer to von Bahr \cite{vonBahr:1965}, Brown \cite{brown:1970}, Ramachandran \cite{ramachandran:1969}, Kawata \cite[Sec.
-11.4]{kawata:1972}, Wolfe \cite{wolfe:1973,wolfe:1975a,wolfe:1975b,wolfe:1978}, Laue \cite{laue:1980,laue:1986}, Zolotarev \cite[Sec.
-2.1]{zolotarev:1986} and Paolella \cite[Sec.
-8.3]{paolella:2007}.
-The methods using moment generating functions have also been studied, e.g. by Cressie et al. \cite{cressie:davis:folks:policello:1981} and Cressie and Borkent \cite{cressie:borkent:1986}.
-From these references, we shall explain \cite{kawata:1972}, \cite{laue:1980}, \cite{wolfe:1975a} and \cite{cressie:borkent:1986} which are convenient for our purpose.